Elixir-MapReduce/map_reduce/README.md

 reducer = fn {word, values} -> {word, Enum.reduce(values, 0, fn x, acc -> x + acc end)} end
 ```

-Then you can use the MapReduce module to calculate the ansewr for your desired list:
+Then you can use the MapReduce module to calculate the answer for your desired list:
 ```elixir
 list = [{"document_name", ["a", "b", "a", "aa", "a"]}] MapReduce.solve(list, mapper, reducer) # you should get %{"a" => 3, "aa" => 1, "b" => 1}